 Yes, all data is real-time on the channels report.

-Question: How do I hide a channel from analytics, or from the company channels view?
+How do I hide a channel from analytics, or from the company channels view?

-Note: You must be the channel creator or group plan admin to edit this setting.
+Note: You must be the channel creator or group plan admin to edit these settings.

 Can I choose just a certain date range?

 At this time, both the channels analytics page and the channels CSV report download show all-time channels usage.

-Question: Do people on my business plan, who watch courses on a channel without joining it, appear in channels analytics?
+Do people on my business plan who watch courses on a channel without joining it appear in channels analytics?

 No. Your learners must be members of the channel to appear in channels analytics and the report download.